roganhamby/diceless/README.md

 === Features

+== Bag

+The ferrets of the bag will store cach and items (eventually) and allow you to deposit, withdraw, consolidate odd amounts of coin and project what splitting would be.
+Most commands can be combined on a single line except deposit and withdraw.
+Wiping the bag entirely clean is a distinct command, /wipebag but if you want to be careful you can simply withdraw as needed instead.

 == Dice Rolling

 Rolling is done through the /roll command.
 The basic format is /roll XdY common to